-Continuous pilots may be necessary where gas is flared, incinerated, or combusted (enclosed combustion) on a constant or routine basis (see section 7.3) or where sour gas can potentially be released from pressure safety valves or emergency shutdown valves.
+Continuous pilots may be necessary where gas is flared, incinerated, or enclosed combusted on a constant or routine basis (see section 7.3) or where sour gas can potentially be released from pressure safety valves or emergency shutdown valves.

-Extinguishing a flare, incinerator, or enclosed combustor pilot to conserve natural gas may be safe and appropriate where
+Extinguishing a flare pilot to conserve natural gas may be safe and appropriate where

-- gas is not continuously or routinely flared, - emergency shutdown valves are not configured to depressurize facility gas to the flare, incinerator, or enclosed combustor, and - maximum foreseeable operating pressures are well below pressure safety valve release pressures.
+- gas is not continuously or routinely flared, - emergency shutdown valves are not configured to depressurize facilities to flare, and - maximum foreseeable operating pressures are well below pressure safety valve release pressures.